thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 User space and filesystem requirements
 **************************************

 Selecting the SOF driver is not enough.
-Audio properly configured only if the following elements are present on the file system.
+Audio is properly configured only if the following elements are present on the file system.

 1. Firmware binary
 ------------------

-The firmware file, ``/lib/firmware/intel/sof/sof-tgl.ri``, contains all the DSP code and tables.
+The firmware file, ``/lib/firmware/intel/sof/sof-tgl.ri``, contains all DSP code and tables.
 On PCI devices, the firmware can only be signed by an Intel production key which prevents community users from installing their own firmware.
-Notable exceptions include Google Chromebooks and Up2/Up-Extreme boards, where the 'community key' is used.
+Notable exceptions include Google Chromebooks and Up2/Up-Extreme boards, where the *community key* is used.

-The Intel ME (Management Engine) is responsible for authentication of the firmware, be it signed by an Intel production key (consumer products), a community key (open development systems and Chromebooks since GeminiLake) or an OEM key.
+The Intel ME (Management Engine) is responsible for authentication of the firmware, whether it is signed by an Intel production key (consumer products), a community key (open development systems and Chromebooks since GeminiLake) or an OEM key.
 If the Intel ME is disabled by an OEM, or disabled by user-accessible BIOS options, the firmware authentication will fail and the firmware boot will not complete.
-If the ME was disabled by the OEM, the only solution will be to fall-back to the legacy HDAudio driver.
-If the ME was disabled by the user, they will have to re-enable it.
-There is unfortunately no documented mechanism for the Linux kernel to query if the firmware authentication is enabled or not, which means dmesg logs cannot be provided to alert the user to a ME configuration issue.
+If the ME is disabled by the OEM, the only solution is to fall-back to the legacy HDAudio driver.
+If the ME is disabled by the user, the user must re-enable it.
+Unfortunately, no documented mechanism exists for the Linux kernel to query whether or not the firmware authentication is enabled, which means `dmesg` logs cannot be provided to alert the user to an ME configuration issue.

 2. Topology file
 ----------------

-The topology file,
-such as ``/lib/firmware/intel/sof-tplg/sof-hda-generic-2ch.tplg``, describes the processing graph and controls to be instantiated by the SOF driver.
-The topology can be regenerated and reconfigured with tools but requires expert knowledge of ALSA/ASoC/topology frameworks.
+The topology file, such as ``/lib/firmware/intel/sof-tplg/sof-hda-generic-2ch.tplg``, describes the processing graph and controls to be instantiated by the SOF driver.
+The topology can be regenerated and reconfigured with tools but requires expert knowledge of the ALSA/ASoC/topology frameworks.

 3. UCM file
 -----------

-The UCM file, such as ``/usr/share/alsa/ucm2/sof-hda-dsp/``..., configures the controls exposed by the topology file and the external audio chips.
+The UCM file, such as ``/usr/share/alsa/ucm2/sof-hda-dsp/``, configures the controls exposed by the topology file and the external audio chips.
 UCM can be used in a terminal via the ``alsaucm`` command but will typically be used by audio servers such as PulseAudio or